singer-io/getting-started/SPEC.md

 streamer.
 The state must be encoded in JSON, but beyond that the structure of the state is determined wholely by the streamer.
-A streamer that wishes to persist state should periodically write STATE messages to stdout as it processesses the stream, and should expect the file named by the `--state STATE` argument to have the same format as the value of the STATE messages it emits.
+A streamer that wishes to persist state should periodically write STATE messages to stdout as it processes the stream, and should expect the file named by the `--state STATE` argument to have the same format as the value of the STATE messages it emits.

 A common use case of state is to record the spot in the stream where the last invocation left off.
-For this use case, the state will typically contain values that like timestamps that correspond to "last-updated-at" fields from the source.
+For this use case, the state will typically contain values like timestamps that correspond to "last-updated-at" fields from the source.
 If the streamer is invoked without a `--state STATE` argument, it should start at the beginning of the stream or at some appropriate default position.
 If it is invoked with a `--state STATE`